seananderson/metafolio/inst/ms/ms.md

 assessment of the covariance between assets to predict properties of the portfolio as a whole.

-TODO add spatial planning in this paragraph above.
 <!--Possible environments and types of variable responses-->
 To promote the stabilizing effect of a diversified ecological portfolio, there are three key components to focus on:
 (1) the environmental drivers to which a variable response might arise,